 To mark its 50th anniversary in 2007, a group of MRC members looking for a new project thought they would try to recreate the plan closely as possible but to aim for a high standard using modern modelling techniques.
 We didn’t have to look very far from Keen House or Liverpool Street for our inspiration.

 Some History, Geography and Creative Writing

 Minories is the road between Tower Hill and Aldgate Stations, an area that is approached by several railway lines.
-Our assumption is that an additional line made it into the area – an extension of the City Widened lines from Moorgate to penetrate further into the City to a small terminus.
+We’ve assumed that an additional line made it into the area – an extension of the City Widened lines from Moorgate to penetrate further into the City to a small terminus.
 Local railway historians will be aware of the trouble the Great Northern had accessing the City.
 From 1868 the company had access to Farringdon and Moorgate via the Metropolitan, and at about the same time to Blackfriars and Victoria via the LCDR.
-Although the Cannonbury curve was built in 1874 to allow it access via the North London into Broad Street and the eastern side of the City, the LNW (which had invested heavily in the line to Broad Street) objected.
+Although the Canonbury curve was built in 1874 to allow it access via the North London into Broad Street and the eastern side of the City, the LNW (which had invested heavily in the line to Broad Street) objected.
 This was later resolved by the North London operating trains to and from GN stations.
-At the same time connections to the south east of the City were poor – the rows between the Metropolitan and District railways meant that the Inner Circle wasn’t completed between Mansion House and Aldgate until 1884 – and it isn’t too difficult to imagine that, with eyes on a lucrative market, the GN financed its own an extension beyond Moorgate to Minories (GN), with a possible future extension further east onto the LTS.
+At the same time connections to the south-east east of the City were poor – the rows between the Metropolitan and District railways meant that the Inner Circle wasn’t completed between Mansion House and Aldgate until 1884 – and it isn’t too difficult to imagine that, with eyes on a lucrative market, the GN financed its own an extension beyond Moorgate to Minories (GN), with a possible future extension further east onto the LTS.